For Ukrainian and Allied Defense Innovators | Helicon Defense

 A Trusted Path Into the U.S. and Allied Defense Ecosystem

 Many Ukrainian defense technologies are being developed and improved under real operational pressure.
 Some may have strong relevance to U.S. and allied defense needs, but entering those markets requires more than a good product.
-It requires trust, legal structure, (Intellectual Property) protection, export-control discipline, manufacturing planning, customer understanding, and a realistic transition pathway.
+It requires trust, legal structure, IP protection, export-control discipline, manufacturing planning, customer understanding, and a realistic transition pathway.

 ↑ Back to top